Data: hierarchical topics fan out through the relay mesh — no broker in the path.

 (use games), or ROS 2 / DDS QoS semantics (use robotics).

 clientId. - Native browser client.
-No MQTT-over-WebSocket bridge.
+There is no MQTT-over-WebSocket bridge.
 The browser SDK speaks the same wire as your devices over WebTransport.

 - Mix with other modalities.
-A game client publishing match telemetry, or a voice app publishing call events, reuses its existing QUIC connection and token — no second stack.
+A game client that publishes match telemetry, or a voice app that publishes call events, reuses its existing QUIC connection and token.
+There is no second stack.

 - Realtime Tracks — the MoQT primitive underneath.